jamiewannenburg/uacalcsrc/tasks/Task 63 - Malcev.md

 - [x] Code compiles without errors (warnings acceptable)
 - [x] Documentation complete

+**Recent Implementations:**
+- ✅ **primality_terms()** - Implemented in 2025-01-27
+  - Uses Closer's multiple element finding feature (`set_elements_to_find()`, `all_elements_found()`)
+  - Finds semilattice meet term, identity term, and unit vector terms
+  - Based on D. M. Clark, B. A. Davey, J. G. Pitkethly and D. L. Rifqui paper
+  - Fully tested with Java comparison and Python bindings

 **Note:** The framework implementation is complete.
-The actual complex algorithms for term finding (which require free algebra closure operations) are marked as "not yet implemented".
+Most complex algorithms for term finding (which require free algebra closure operations) are marked as "not yet implemented".
 This is appropriate given the complexity of the algorithms (3500+ lines of intricate Java code involving free algebras, product algebras, and closure operations).
-Future work will implement the actual algorithms.
+The `primality_terms()` method demonstrates successful implementation using the updated Closer features.
+Future work will implement the remaining algorithms.